simozzer/Sidoku/readme.md

 To try this out simply go here: https://simozzer.github.io/Sidoku/

-Can solve even extremely difficult problems e.g 'Shining Mirror' (though this can take a long time, particularly if using real-time animation)*
+Can solve even extremely difficult problems e.g 'Shining Mirror'

-*Real time animation currently disabled, to change this please set #fast to false (  `https://github.com/simozzer/Sidoku/blob/34814a79cb563d2cb03e4de4d028cdabbd4a4748/sidmain.js#L363 ).
+*Real time animation currently ENABLED - which slows things down a lot, to change this please set #fast to false, or click the checkbox

 It's all about the SPEED: A 24000% speed improvement over my 1st attempt at solving "Shining Mirror".